any-docs/css/content/reference/properties/place-self/index.md

 ### Basic demonstration

 In the following example we have a 2 x 2 grid layout.
-Initially the grid container has {{cssxref("justify-items")}} and {{cssxref("align-items")}} values of `stretch` — the defaults — which causes the grid items to stretch across the entire width of their cells.
+Initially the grid container has `justify-items` and `align-items` values of `stretch` — the defaults — which causes the grid items to stretch across the entire width of their cells.

 The second, third, and fourth grid items are then given different values of `place-self`, to show how these override the default placements.
 These values cause the grid items to span only as wide/tall as their content width/height, and align in different positions across their cells, in the block and inline directions.